 Final thoughts on the Making Sense of Affiliate Marketing Course

-I wish I had a bunch of cons I could list because I typically like to balance out reviews a little more, but there really isn’t a whole lot I didn’t like from the course.
+I wish I had a bunch of cons I could list because I typically like to balance out reviews a little more, but there really isn't a whole lot I didn't like about the Making Sense of Affiliate Marketing course.
 It worked well for me and I learned a lot.

 I've also made a lot of money because of the course.
 Hard to complain.

-If you’re looking at it from an ROI basis, my return on this $197 investment in my site yielded a 18,810.02% return so far.
+If you're looking at it from an ROI basis, my return on this $197 investment in just those first 10 months yielded an 18,810.02% return.

-Yes, that looks ridiculous, and no, I don’t think everyone that takes the course will see that type of performance.
-But let’s be real – even an extra $250 – $500 a month semi-passively is a huge win no matter how big or small your site is.
+Yes, that looks ridiculous, and no, I don't think everyone who takes the course will see that type of performance.
+But let's be real– even an extra $250-$500 a month semi-passively is a huge win no matter how big or small your site is.

-Michelle does a good job of cutting out the “fluff” that you see in other how-to resources, which I’m a fan of.
-The way my mind works, I just want to know what I need to do and how to do it.
-I already paid for the course, so I don’t need someone to continue to sell it to me so I feel good about the purchase.
+Michelle does a good job of cutting out the “fluff” that you see in other how-to resources, and I really appreciate that.
+When I set out to learn something, I just want to know what I need to do and how to do it.
+I already paid for the course, so I don't need someone to continue to sell it to me so I feel good about the purchase.